yash-sharma1/docs-site/docs/get-extra-data-from-fullnode.md

 ### 4. BlockFee

 You can set the `publishBlockFee` option to `true` in `nodebinary/fullnode/{network}/node/app.toml`.<br/>
-Then, the full node will save all the block fee charged in this block.
+Then, the full node will save all the block fee charged.

 * Example